What to do if you're a victim of identity fraud

 - Immediately report any lost or stolen credit or debit cards to the organisations that issued them.

-- If a bank or lender contacts you about credit that you don't know anything about, tell them this right away.
+- If a bank or lender contacts you about credit that you don't know anything about, tell them right away.

 Report it to Action Fraud